Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 ## Authorship
 This Handbook was originally written by Giacomo Torzo of [Labtrek](http://labtrek.it)

-Integrations and corrections by Davide Bortolami of [Fermium LABS](http://fermiumlabs.com)
+Integrations and corrections by Davide Bortolami and Statistical analysis by Simone Tosato  of [Fermium LABS](http://fermiumlabs.com)